-This is how the current picture of Johari Bazaar compares with the old picture.
+This is how the Johari Bazaar compares with the old picture above.

-The situation changed completely in last ten years.
-Traffic, congestion, Chaos, noise and parking problems started surfacing in the traditional markets in the walled city of Jaipur.
+The situation changed completely in the last decade or so.
+Traffic, congestion, Chaos, noise, and parking problems started surfacing in the old markets in the walled city of Jaipur.

-Even then there are large number of shoppers who remained loyal to these old markets.
-Section of shoppers made a switch only to revert back to the old ways of shopping after experimenting with the modern shopping experience.
-I’m sure you must be wondering, why some people love these chaotic bazaars? let me tell you these bazaars cannot be replaced by the modern shopping complex, malls and hyper-markets.
+Even then there is a large number of shoppers who remained loyal to these old markets of Jaipur.
+Some sections of shoppers made a switch only to revert back to the old ways of shopping after experimenting with the modern shopping experience.
+I’m sure you must be wondering, why these people love chaotic bazaars?

 Read Milk Seller/ Jaipur Market/ Murli Gurjar where this picture first appeared.

 It’s difficult to list them all here.
-Walking down the street amid the chaos, traffic snarls, dust, noise might be painful for a few but this is a real treat for those interested in exploring and experiencing.
+Walking down the street amid the chaos, traffic snarls, dust, and noise might be painful for a few but this is a real treat for those interested in exploring and experiencing.
 A true local experience.
 Additionally, you can check out Jaipur by night.

 Read Mochadis & Jutis where this picture first appeared.

-Malls across the world are similar be it Mantri mall in Bangalore, Siam Paragon in Bangkok, Pavillion in Kuala Lumpur!
-You are likely to gain more by walking through the local market like Chatuchak market in Bangkok, Grand Bazaar in Istanbul and Greenwich market in London than malls.
+Malls across the world are similar be it Mantri mall in Bangalore, Siam Paragon in Bangkok, or Pavillion in Kuala Lumpur!
+You are likely to gain more by walking through the local market like Chatuchak market in Bangkok, Grand Bazaar in Istanbul, and Greenwich market in London than malls.
 Each bazaar has its own flavor & character which one must experience.
 This holds true for Jaipur as well.
-Even though I have walked through bazaars of Jaipur all my life, every time I walk through these streets I get to see and experience something new!
-I highly recommend walking through the Johari Bazaar of all places in Jaipur.
+Every time I walk through these streets I get to see and experience something new!
+I highly recommend walking through the Johari Bazaar of all the places in Jaipur.